panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

 If the function inside the expression doesn't have a name, e.g. `function() { return 42 }`, then that's an *anonymous function expression*.

-But if the function has a name, e.g. `sum2` and `callback` in the previous example, then that's a *named function expression*.
+But if the function has a name, e.g. `sumB` and `callback` in the previous example, then that's a *named function expression*.

 ### 3.1 Distinguish function declaration from expression